Noose Pose

 Step Five

-By tightening your calf muscles, you can anchor your feet into the mat for more stability.
+By tightening your calf muscles, you can anchor your feet into the mat for greater stability.
 Relax your belly as you lengthen your spine up from your tailbone through the top of your head.

 Stretch your back up straight, expanding the chest slightly every time you inhale.
 On each exhalation, twist a little more to the right.
 Gaze up over your right shoulder while keeping your neck in a neutral position.